Version française

 ca_directory = ~/etc/certs

-Moreover, with MacPorts under Mac OS X, in order to have the usual certificates with curl, one must install the curl port with the ssl variant, not the gnutls one.
+Note: With MacPorts under Mac OS X, in order to have the certificates installed on the system with curl, one must install the curl port with the ssl variant, not the gnutls one.

 webmaster@vinc17.org